Microsoft Teams Keyboard Shortcuts

 Why do I sometimes get a different result pressing Ctrl+E versus expecting it to go to Activity?

-Ctrl+E is bound to Go to Search in Teams, not Activity — the numbered shortcuts (Ctrl+1 through Ctrl+4 or 5 depending on version) handle switching between the main navigation sections like Activity, Chat, Teams, and Calendar, while Ctrl+E specifically jumps to the search/command box.
+Ctrl+E is bound to Go to Search in Teams, not Activity — the numbered shortcuts (Ctrl+1 through Ctrl+5) handle switching between the main navigation sections like Activity, Chat, Teams, Calendar, and Calls, while Ctrl+E specifically jumps to the search and command box.
 Mixing these up is a common early mistake for anyone expecting search and section-navigation to share a single mental model.

 Do meeting control shortcuts work the same in the Teams desktop app and the web browser version?